FabianVegaA/sigmaF/README.md

 # SigmaF

-The SigmaF project seeks to create a new programing language in the functional paradigm inspired by languages like Haskell, Python, JavaScript, and Rust.
+The SigmaF project seeks to create a new programming language open source in the functional paradigm inspired by languages like Haskell, Python, JavaScript, and Rust.

 It is an interpreted language fully built using Python 3.8.